PrakharUniyal/LAP_Lab3/README.md

 It will also show a histogram of the most frequently used words in the text.
 Given a file of keywords, it can also retrieve sentences containing those.

+ This is README.
+For more related docs, see the wiki page of this project.

 **Requirements**
 Python 3,
 pysimplegui,